 Skip if: you have only cats — the treat dispenser is dog-treat sized; or you need free local recording — Furbo is cloud-only, eufy S350 with microSD is the better local-storage pick

-Furbo's spec documents 360° rotating view + Treat Toss via app + AI bark alerts + no subscription required for live view, and 5,985 owner ratings ★4.4 is the deepest review history of any treat-tossing pet camera in the category.
-For most dog owners, this is the right pet camera.
+360° view + Treat Toss + AI bark alerts + no subscription, and 5,985 owner ratings ★4.4 is the deepest review history of any treat-tossing pet camera.
+For most dog owners in 2026, this is the right pick.

 2 of 5